Kotor: Main sights

 Kotor has one of the best preserved medieval old towns in the Adriatic and is a double Unesco World Heritage Site: it is part of Natural and Culturo-Historical Region of Kotor and Venetian Works of Defence between the 16th and 17th centuries: Stato da Terra – western Stato da Mar.

 It is home to numerous sights, such as the Cathedral of Saint Tryphon in the old town (built in 1166), and the ancient walls which stretch for 4.5 km directly above the city.
 Sveti Đorđe and Gospa od Škrpijela islets off the coast of Perast are also among the tourism destinations in the vicinity of Kotor.

 Culture

 Kotor hosts several summer events, such as the Summer Carnival or Bokeljska Noć.
 Together with Budva, and the small town of Tuzi, near Podgorica, the city hosted the Federation of European Carnival Cities (FECC) World Carnival City Congress in May 2009.

 Kotor Festival of Theatre for Children is one of the most important festivals of its kind in Southeast Europe.
-Thirty years of this manifestation have marked performances by artists from over 30 countries, from 5 different continents.
+Thirty years of this manifestation have marked performances by artists from over 30 countries, from 5 continents.
 It was founded in 1993, not far from the place where the first play for children in the Balkans was performed in 1829.
 The 2017/18 festival was awarded the EFFE Label by the EFA (European Festivals Association).
 Kotor Festival is highly regarded in the local community and has a large volunteer base.